Discover the best things to see and do in Nagorno Karabagh, one of the most unexplored regions of the Caucasus.Read more...

 Much of Armenia’s fascinating and diverse character stems from its position at the centre of so many cross-roads: geological and geographical, historical and political, biological and religious.
 The Armenian language with its own unique alphabet adds yet another dimension.

 Armenia’s cultural significance is recognised by UNESCO.
 The symbolism and craftsmanship of khachkars is inscribed on UNESCO’s Intangible Cultural Heritage list; the Matenadaran, one of the world’s largest depositories of medieval manuscripts and books (and home to Armenia’s superb illuminated manuscripts), is inscribed on UNESCO’s Memory of the World register and there are three UNESCO World Heritage Sites covering some of Armenia’s best-known cathedrals, churches and monasteries.

-In addition to all this, the richness of the avifauna and flora and the wonderful quality of seasonal fruit and vegetables is incredible and it is hard to imagine anyone being disappointed.
+In addition to all this, the richness of its nature and wildlife and the wonderful quality of seasonal fruit and vegetables is incredible and it is hard to imagine anyone being disappointed.
 A trip to Armenia leaves most visitors with only one regret – that they did not have more time in the country.